Order Paper and questions

 Questions to Ministers

-- Hon DAVID CUNLIFFE to the Prime Minister: Does he stand by all his statements?
+- CHRIS HIPKINS to the Minister of Education: Does she stand by all her statements?

-- Hon DAVID PARKER to the Minister of Finance: Does he stand by all his answers to Oral Question No 6 on 30 July 2014?
+- MEKA WHAITIRI to the Minister of Trade: Does he stand by the answers given on his behalf to Oral Question No 6 yesterday?